 Check Character Count Precisely

-For social media captions, meta descriptions, and SMS copy, character count is more important than word count.
+For social media captions, meta descriptions, and SMS copy, character count is far more important than word count.
+Use our specialized character counting tool to ensure your copy is never truncated:

 Character Counter